 Northeast is the only community located in the northeast part of Minneapolis, east of the Mississippi.
 We gotta admit, the east side has serious character.
 Northeast is a historic district, and used to be solely populated by Eastern European immigrants, but the area has gone through a recent revitalization.
-Now, Northeast is a highly diverse working class area that’s home to hipsters and the indie youth culture, and all the cool things that hipsters embrace, like farmer’s markets, a local art scene, and cheap rent.
+Now, Northeast is a highly diverse working class area that’s home to hipsters and the indie youth culture, and all the cool things that hipsters embrace, like farmer’s markets, a local art scene, and low rents.
 Still not convinced of the area’s awesomeness?
 How about the ability to find beautiful churches next to fantastic specialty food stores, next to your classic 1BR house, all for $?
-If you’ve got more money you can look for homes in Waite Park and Audubon Park ($$), just don’t rent in the sketchy area around Central and 23rd Ave.
+If you’ve got more money you can look for homes in Waite Park and Audubon Park ($$)..

 Southeast is located east of the Mississippi and east of Central.
 The area’s not really south, but it is really cool.
 The only community in the Southeast area is University, which, you guessed it, is right near the University of Minnesota.
 Who knew?
 Single college kids and their highly educated professors populate this area, and the entire community is super affordable.
 Since a 1BR apartment almost anywhere in University will only cost you $, you can choose to live in your perfect neighborhood.